mandinga90/canispeak.in/README.md

 # [canispeak.in]

-Can I speak my language in a foreign country?
+Can I speak my language in other countries?

 Select the languages you know and see in which country they are spoken by how many people.